RAW Image Processing

 - If you perform [Brightness adjustment], noise, banding, etc. may be intensified with the effects of adjustment.

-- The effect of the lens aberration correction varies depending on the lens used and shooting conditions.
+- Effects of lens aberration correction vary by lens and by shooting conditions.
 Also, the effect may be difficult to discern depending on the lens used, shooting conditions, etc.